lindstrom-j/mongo_objects/docs/source/index.rst

 with MongoDB data.

-Subdocuments are accessed through user-defined, dictionary-like subclasses that proxy access back to the original parent document.
+Subdocuments are accessed through user-defined, dictionary-like subclasses that proxy data from the original parent document.

 Installation